schrepfer/ont-reboot/README.md

   --min-reboot-frequency-seconds SECONDS
                         minimum number of seconds to reboot the relay --local-server-list [HOSTNAME/IP [HOSTNAME/IP ...]]
-                        server to ping to verify connection --server-list HOSTNAME/IP [HOSTNAME/IP ...]
+                        server to ping to verify local connections --server-list HOSTNAME/IP [HOSTNAME/IP ...]
-                        server to ping to verify connection
+                        server to ping to verify remote connections
 ```